The Full Impact attribution model gives a quick answer on overall marketing effectiveness.

 This includes subscription rebills, sales done on the phone, additional future one-time purchases, orders you take offline and import to Wicked, as long as they are sent to us somehow, we attribute them for you automatically back to the selected clicks.

 Full Impact will usually attribute more revenue than you actually made in a given time period.
 The model is using revenue as a signal to amplify what is working in your marketing.
+Therefore, you will most likely see more revenue and sales when you look at your campaigns in the grid (or csv export) compared to what is shown in the totals section.

 It works well when your marketing budget is limited or you don't have a lot of sales frequency to answer "What is working in my marketing?" and you don't wish to reconcile your revenue against your order systems.